zoeynguyen1719/blockchain-developer-bootcamp-final-project/README.md

 # Ambition Token Project

 This project is to create an utility token called AMBI (AMBITION), which is going to be used in a crypto trading game app.
+AMBI token was deployed on Mumbai (Polygon Testnet) Network.
+The app is built for minting function with lower gas fee (lazy minting).

 ## Demo App